cobrastarfunkel/RHCE_Practice/README.md

 Volume groups can be removed with the reset script if you want it to.
 Set the names of the volume groups in the push_reset.yml (Keep this as a list even if you only have one lvm, so keep the same ['vgname'] format) and pass an extra variable(Example Below) setting remove_vgs to True.

 #### Partitions
 Partitions can also be removed.
-The default is sdb but change it to whatever device the partitions you want to remove were created on in the push_reset.yml file under device_to_remove and pass an extra variable(Example Below) setting remove_parts to True. **It will remove all partitions from that device.**
+The default is sdb but change it to whatever device the partitions you want to remove were created on in the push_reset.yml file under device_to_remove and pass an extra variable(Example Below) setting remove_parts to True. **It will remove all partitions from that device.
+You should also make sure the vg's are being removed because they will still exist if the partition is deleted and so wil the pv's.**

 #### Network Interfaces
 Assign the name of the connection you want preserved to the mgmt_interface variable in push_reset.yml.
 This is the ifcfg-{{ name }} of the file under /etc/sysconfig/network-scripts.
 This is so the server can still be accessed by SSH instead of having to directly access it through the console.